 Building height creates compatibility issues when industrial buildings are located near residential zones because of their massing and visual impacts associated with large industrial buildings, which are typically concrete-tilt-up structures with high ceilings that accommodate manufacturing equipment and/or high-pile storage.
-Most jurisdictions that address height compatibility do so by requiring taller industrial buildings set farther from the adjacent residential property.
+Most jurisdictions that address height compatibility do so by limiting industrial building heights when adjacent to residential properties.

-The Zoning Code currently allows a maximum building height of 45 feet for industrial buildings adjacent to residential zones.
-Proposed changes would limit industrial building heights to 35 feet within 200 feet of a residential zone or use to address concerns about height compatibility.
+The Zoning Code currently allows a maximum building height of 45 feet for industrial buildings adjacent to residential zones where the maximum building height is typically 35 feet.
+To ensure compatibility with adjacent residential uses and minimize visual impacts, the proposed changes would limit industrial building heights to 35 feet when located within 200 feet of a residential zone or use.
 Heights of industrial buildings could increase to 45 feet when located more than 200 feet from a residential zone or use.

 Maximum Allowed Building Height

-Douglapment Standard Zones
+Douglonment Standard Zones

 Development Standard BMP I AIR

 Within 200 feet of Residential Zone/Use 35 ft.
 35 ft.
 35 ft.

 All other locations 45 ft.
 45 ft.
 45 ft.